 We ditched the script.
 In the old days, stunts were choreographed to help insure the safety of the skaters and to add flair to the games.
 All present day versions of roller derby are 100% real hits, real falls, and real athletes going head to head.

 One of the most obvious differences between old school roller derby and Texas Rollergirls Rock’n’Rollerderby is the playing surface.
 Flat track roller derby was developed so that it can be played almost anywhere.
 All you need to get started is skates, safety gear, a smooth, flat space, and the willingness to go helmet-to-helmet with other skaters.
 Tennis courts, basketball courts, parking lots, and skating rinks can instantly become a Flat Track Derby venue.

 Is it OK to bring my kids to a bout?

 Texas Rollergirls bouts are family-friendly.
-We offer free admission to munchkins 5 and under and keep the action PG-13.
+We also offer free admission to kids 5 and under.
 Texas Rollergirls are role models, and we take the importance of sports for young people very seriously.
 Bring the kids!
 It’ll be good for ‘em!

 How long is a Flat Track bout?

 The official game length for inter-league play, as defined by WFTDA, consists of two 30-minute periods.
 We try to start around 6pm and finish by 8pm on single header bout nights.